 It is clear that we need to utilize social media to help us advance to the next level of fundraising.
 With the help of PR managers, and managers of social media, our social media outlets will be kept up to date, informative, and interesting to our audience.
 Twitter will be utilized to reach people on a global level.
 The use of tagging will help get our information out there.
 Tagging “health, Haiti, or non profit” will help our organization get on the map.
 A retweet can make a huge difference.
 Facebook is what we currently use and needs to be updated consistently.
 We must use Facebook to advertise our other social media outlets and get our current followers to follow us there.
 Youtube will be utilized to share our documentaries, and interviews because video is a very powerful source, especially when it comes to donations.

 Introduction: Social media can be utilized to help perpetuate a business or in our case a non-profits’ outreach.
 We are in constant need of finding potential donors and advocates for our organization.
 It would be in our best interest to consider new social media techniques to increase our profits and funding.
 Currently we use face-book as our only and primary social media outlet.
 While Facebook is a great platform to utilize, we are limiting ourselves of opportunity.
 Research indicates there are many ways to improve your posts on social media.
 “It’s important to choose an image that expresses what you’re trying to say in your post.
-For example, Red Bull’s Instagram images inspire their followers to enjoy life and seek new adventures” (Harman 2015) We must utilize images that captivate emotion and make our audience empathize with that emotion.
+For example, Red Bull’s Instagram images inspire their followers to enjoy life and seek new adventures” (Harman 2015).
+We must utilize images that captivate emotion and make our audience empathize with that emotion.
 Another great point made in this article is color coordination “Before you start sharing your content on social media, you should choose a color that is synonymous with your brand.
 Your color choice not only represents your business but also impacts your followers on a psychological level.”
 (Harman 2015)

 Situation Description: